 (CFL rather than LED, but currently the better type of low energy bulb for dimming).

-s (light emitting diodes) are very sensitive components - exceed their rated current or voltage and their lifespan can be slashed from 50,000+ hours to a microsecond.
+s (light emitting diodes) are very sensitive components - exceed their rated current or voltage and their lifespan can be slashed from 50,000+ hours to an eventful microsecond.
 LEDs are current-driven

 * which means that the intensity of the light they generate depends on the amount of electric current flowing them.